Lesterpaintstheworld/terminal-velocity/chapters/act1/act1_scenes.md

 # Act 1 Scenes - Integration Agent Action Plan
 ## Objective
-This document outlines the Integration Agent's action plan for ensuring coherence and alignment in the "Terminal Velocity" project.
+This document outlines the Integration Agent's action plan for ensuring coherence and alignment in the "Terminal Velocity" project, focusing on character development and thematic consistency.

 ## Step 1: Initial Assessment
-- **Objective**: Conduct a thorough review of the monitored files to establish a baseline for consistency and coherence.
+- **Objective**: Conduct a thorough review of the monitored files to establish a baseline for consistency and coherence across character interactions, world-building, and thematic exploration.
 - **Actions**:
-  - Read through all character interaction scripts, world-building documents, and thematic exploration files.
+  - Review all character interaction scripts for emotional depth, conflict resolution, and collaboration.
-  - Identify key themes, character motivations, and world-building elements present in the current drafts.
+  - Analyze world-building documents for cultural, technological, and societal representations.
+  - Examine thematic exploration files for depth in AI autonomy, human-AI relations, and philosophical concepts.

 ## Step 2: Content Alignment
 - **Objective**: Ensure that character interactions are consistent with their development and aligned with thematic exploration.